 This report contains multiple examples of BIPV design, which complement the description of this technology.

-One of the main reasons why the solar PV systems are being developed is their potential to replace the fossil fuel combustion in power generation.
-While economically, fossil fuels are proved to be profitable, there is a sustainability concern (coal, oil, and gas will run out eventually) and there is an environmental concern (combustion pollutes and contributes to greenhouse effect on earth).
+One of the main reasons why solar PV systems are being developed is their potential to replace fossil fuel combustion in power generation.
+While economically, fossil fuels are proved to be profitable, there is a sustainability concern (coal, oil, and gas will run out eventually) and there is an environmental concern (combustion pollutes and contributes to the greenhouse effect on earth).
 The solar PV can potentially address both of these concerns.

 Because, unlike fossil fuels, solar energy is virtually unlimited, PV seems to be a perfect solution from the standpoint of energy sustainability.
 (Sunlight will not run out any time soon).

 From the standpoint of environmental protection, the main question is whether or not the environmental benefit of reducing CO2 emissions achieved through the use of the solar systems will offset the impact of possible toxic emissions from the manufacturing of the solar modules and potential land pollution from the disposal of those systems at the end of their lifetime.